yka134/StormHacks2025KeyEncypt/README.md

 - Generate a unique public/private key pair per user
 - Easily share public keys as a Base64 string
-- Automatically decrypt any encrypted messages
+- Decrypts messages enncrypted by the same shared key only
 - No messages are stored; all encryption/decryption happens locally in the browser

 ## Installation